wieslawsoltes/NodeEditor/README.md

 NodeEditor is delivered as a NuGet package.

-You can find the packages here [NuGet](https://www.nuget.org/packages/NodeEditor/) and install the package like this:
+You can find the packages here [NuGet](https://www.nuget.org/packages/NodeEditorAvalonia/) and install the package like this:

-`Install-Package NodeEditor`
+`Install-Package NodeEditorAvalonia`

 ### Package Sources